pedroserano/homebridge-lutron-homeworks/README.md

 # homebridge-lutron-homeworks

-Lutron Homeworks plug-in for [Homebridge](https://github.com/nfarina/homebridge) using RS232.
+Lutron Homeworks plug-in for [Homebridge](https://github.com/nfarina/homebridge) using RS232 (and now also ethernet for those with a Homeworks system with an ethernet port on it).

 Got an old school Lutron Homeworks system?
 Don't want to pay $10,000+ to retrofit all of your dimmers for HomeKit?
 Then you're at the right place.